tribbloid/spookystuff/README.md

     - Scala/ScalaTest plugins
 - Current implementation is influenced by Spark SQL and Mahout Sparkbinding.

-A one minute showcase
+Query Examples
 -----------
-#### 1. Headhunting on LinkedIn
+#### 1. LinkedIn Search
-- Goal: Find highest-ranking professionals in you area on LinkedIn. whose full name is either 'Sanjay Gupta', 'Arun Gupta' or 'Hardik Gupta', print their respective full name, title and list of skill
+- Goal: Find high-ranking professionals in you area on LinkedIn. whose first name is either 'Sanjay', 'Arun' or 'Hardik', and last name is either 'Gupta' or 'Krishnamurthy', print out their full names, titles and lists of skills
 - Query:
 ```
     (sc.parallelize(Seq("Sanjay", "Arun", "Hardik")) +>